CHALLARAKESHREDDY/Todos_Assignment/README.md

 CSS Styling: CSS is used to style my application, making it visually appealing and user-friendly.
 Ans I also  used Bootstrap, a popular CSS framework, to help with styling and responsiveness.

-JavaScript Logic: Here's how I've likely used it:
+JavaScript Logic: Here's how I've likely used it:-

 Adding Tasks: I have JavaScript code that handles adding tasks when I click an "Add" button.
 This code may create new HTML elements (list items) to represent the tasks and append them to the task list.